why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/pick_an_image.md

 Another option for a __System Role__ is the __Generic Desktop__ environment.
 This option enables __IceWM__, but also allows selection of one of the optional desktop environments later, during the __Software__ selection of the installation.
 If you intend to choose one of the other desktop environments, choose __Yes__, when asked "Activate online repositories now?" and ensure __Main Repository (OSS)__ is enabled on the __Online Repositories__ step.

 #### IceWM
 > IceWM is a window manager for the X Window System.
 The goal of IceWM is speed, simplicity, and not getting in the user’s way.
 It comes with a taskbar with pager, global and per-window keybindings and a dynamic menu system.
-Application windows can be managed by keyboard and mouse.
-Windows can be iconified to the taskbar, to the tray, to the desktop or be made hidden.
+Application windows can be managed by the keyboard and mouse.
+Windows can be iconified to the taskbar, to the tray, to the desktop or be hidden.
 They are controllable by a quick switch window (Alt+Tab) and in a window list.
 >
 > [Ice-WM.org](https://ice-wm.org/)